Should you lend your kids money to buy a home?

 You know your child.
 Make sure she or he is already financially independent before considering a loan.
 You should not be the bank of last resort.

-"But," Gagnon says, "can you foreclose on your child, can you evict your child and will they see you as the first payment they should make each month?"
+"Can you foreclose on your child, can you evict your child and will they see you as the first payment they should make each month?"
+Gagnon asks.
+"Can you create a business relationship, without emotions, with your child?"

 Fact 2.
 You must follow the government's rules to avoid the gift tax.